vistadataproject/documents/README.md

 Feature | Details
 ---|---
-__Uniform Read/Write__ | Provides VISTA with its first universal, uniform mechanism for reading and writing data __Safety__ | Provides VISTA with its first comprehensive, strict error checks for information provided to or from clients. *An alternative to the hodge-podge inconsistent methods (HL7, RPCs, procedureal code) which are all permissive*
+__Uniform Access__ | Provides VISTA with its first universal, uniform mechanism for reading and writing data __Safety__ | Provides VISTA with its first comprehensive, strict error checks for all information provided to or from clients. *An alternative to the hodge-podge inconsistent methods (HL7, RPCs, procedureal code) which are all permissive*
 __Security__ | Provides VISTA with its first comprehensive, data-level security model.
 __Prototype-Driven__ |  Employs rapid iterative prototyping approach. *Not waterfall development*.
 __Data-centric__ | Novel approach to managing VISTA data.  *Not a code-centric approach*.